Cash and Treasury Services

 Repaying a Travel Advance

 Travel advances must be repaid no more than 30 calendar days after completion of the travel.
-Travel advances are repaid in the Cash and Treasury Services Office.
+Travel advances can be repaid online or by a check made payable to Clemson University and sent to Cash and Treasury Services, 391 College Avenue Suite 302, Clemson SC 29634.

 Employees that do not adhere to the 30 calendar day repayment requirement will receive an email notification from Cash and Treasury Services reminding the employee that the travel advance is past due.
 The approving official will be copied on the email notification.
 The employee will be given 10 calendar days to make payment in full.
 If payment in full is not received within the specified time, the outstanding advance will be paid via a preauthorized payroll deduction through the Human Resources office.
 The Cash and Treasury Services Department will coordinate the payroll deduction amount(s) through Human Resources.
 Once payroll deduction has been initiated, no payments will be accepted in the Cash and Treasury Services Office to prevent the possibility of double payment.
 If payroll deduction is required for a traveler, no future travel advances will be granted.